-The type of material made available on Moodle may include legally obtained copies (preferably owned by the Library or College) of copyrighted works, works in the public domain, and the original works of an instructor.
+The type of material made available on Canvas may include legally obtained copies (preferably owned by the Library or College) of copyrighted works, works in the public domain, and the original works of an instructor.

 - Access is through Library or IT controlled equipment on a campus-restricted network.